Second Trimester

 Prenatal visits during the second trimester

-- Any current symptoms or discomforts
+- Any current symptoms

 - Height of the fundus (top of your uterus)